ClickHouse/clickhouse-fivetran-destination/README.md

 &ast; ClickHouse [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) type can be used to represent an arbitrary set of bytes.
 The destination app will add a column comment to `JSON`, `BINARY` and `XML` types to indicate the original data type.
-NB: ClickHouse has [JSON](https://clickhouse.com/docs/en/sql-reference/data-types/json) data type, however, it's marked as experimental and not production ready, so we use [String](https://clickhouse.com/docs/en/sql-reference/data-types/string) instead.
+[JSON](https://clickhouse.com/docs/en/sql-reference/data-types/json) data type is not used as it is still marked as experimental and not production ready.

 NB: every column except primary keys and Fivetran metadata columns will be created as `Nullable(T)`.